aarongustafson/aaron-gustafson.com/src/posts/2019-02-06-harriet-really-was-a-spy.md

 Sadly—but unsurprisingly—she never got paid for her work as a spy during her lifetime.
 In 2003, however, then-Senator [Hillary Clinton did issue a payment to Harriet Tubman’s estate](http://harriettubman.com/senclintion.html) as a way to posthumously repay her for her efforts and bravery (and the pension she never received).

 After the war, [Harriet Tubman took up the cause of women’s suffrage](http://www.harriet-tubman.org/women-rights-suffrage/) alongside Susan B. Anthony and Emily Howland.
-Sadly, [the role of black women in the suffragist movement has also been undermined and downplayed](https://www.nytimes.com/2019/02/02/opinion/sunday/women-voting-19th-amendment-white-supremacy.html).
+Sadly, [the role of Black women in the suffragist movement has also been undermined and downplayed](https://www.nytimes.com/2019/02/02/opinion/sunday/women-voting-19th-amendment-white-supremacy.html).
 We need to [remember and celebrate their contributions](https://wikipedia.org/wiki/African-American_women%27s_suffrage_movement) too.

 For more about Harriet Tubman’s wartime history, check out the book [<cite>Harriet Tubman, Secret Agent</cite>](https://www.goodreads.com/book/show/118134.Harriet_Tubman_Secret_Agent) and listen to [“The Raid” from Uncivil](https://www.gimletmedia.com/uncivil/the-raid).

-<aside><p>I don’t think I’m alone in feeling like my education around my country’s history of slavery, the Civil War, and our prejudice against black people, is woefully inadequate.
-In order to confront the way our society systemically divides, degrades, and destroys black lives, we need to take a long hard look at where this oppression began.
+<aside><p>I don’t think I’m alone in feeling like my education around my country’s history of slavery, the Civil War, and our prejudice against Black people, is woefully inadequate.
+In order to confront the way our society systemically divides, degrades, and destroys Black lives, we need to take a long hard look at where this oppression began.
 If we don’t recognize and own the atrocities of our past (and present), we can’t change them.
 Education is key.
 We need to do better.</p></aside>